AlarithUhde/Social-Practice-Silhouettes-Set/README.md

 # Social Practice Silhouettes Set

 The Social Practice Silhouettes Set (SPSS) is a collection of silhouette images of people doing things.
-At some point I may add more silhouettes of more people or "intelligent" active things such as robots.
+At some point more silhouettes of more people or "intelligent" active things such as robots may be added.
 The SPSS was created as a set of stimuli for research on technology-mediated activities in social settings, but it can be used for other purposes as well.

 ## How to Use